AI transparency statement

 In partnership with DPS, we are committed to ensuring that any future use of AI by our staff will be supported with the appropriate training, including the ethical and legal considerations around the use of AI technology.

 To this end, DPS will make AI fundamentals training available to the staff of the parliamentary departments.
-Our staff will be strongly encouraged to complete the training at the first available opportunity.
+Our staff will be required to complete the training at the first available opportunity.

 Compliance